truongmkevin/bank-ocr-kata-challenge/README.md

 ## Screen Recording of Results
 ![Recording of Results](bank-ocr-kata-recording.gif)

-## Things I Wish I Did / How I would Improve It
+## Things I Wish I Did / How I Would Improve It

 * Would have liked to have used the CLI to choose the file instead of hard coding, ie. `node index.js account-entries-use-case-1.txt`
 * The kata stated `A normal file contains around 500 entries`.
 With the current way it's written, it loads the entire file into memory.
 I should have written it so that the file streams in 4 lines at a time versus bringing in the entire thing.
 Similarly, my `parseAccountEntriesFile` loads each line into an array, meaning if a 500 entry file is processed, I'd end up with a 2000 element array.
 Not so good!